kalimawiki/blog-writing/content/posts/case-studies-of-successful-joint-ventures-in-vietnam’s-pharmaceutical-market-2025-11-20.md

 ## Case Study 1: How Japan's Taisho Took Control of Vietnam's DHG Pharma—And Made It Work

 **The Deal:** Between 2017 and 2019, Japanese pharmaceutical giant Taisho Pharmaceutical didn't just invest in Vietnam—it took over one of the country's largest drugmakers.
-By acquiring 51% of DHG Pharmaceutical JSC in April 2019, Taisho gained controlling stake in a company with deep roots in Vietnam's generics and over-the-counter medicine markets.
+By acquiring 51% of DHG Pharmaceutical JSC in April 2019, Taisho gained a controlling stake in a company with deep roots in Vietnam's generics and over-the-counter medicine markets.

 This wasn't a typical merger.
 Taisho played the long game, gradually increasing its position over several years before crossing the 50% threshold.
 The result?
 DHG remained a Vietnamese-listed company with local brand recognition, but now operated with Japanese quality systems, capital backing, and strategic direction.